ahmedeltawel/commonroad-interactive-scenarios/README.md

 Check if a scenario is deterministic or not by two means:
 *  Simulate the scenario through sumo-manager multiple times, compare the simulated scenarios.
 Method defined in ...

-*  Read the rou.xml file and check if any key parameters are set to 'random'.
+*  Read rou.xml file and check if any key parameters are set to 'random'.
 Method defined in `determinism_checker.py`.
-Run the `example.py` to test.
+Run `example.py` to test.